 His other research projects focus on representation, separation of powers, and the impact of elections on public policy.

-Cameron holds an M.A. in Political Science from Stanford and a B.A. in Economics and Political Science from The Ohio State University.
-His research has been supported by the Tobin Project and the Bill Lane Center for the American West.
+He holds an M.A. in Political Science from Stanford, and a B.A. in Economics and Political Science from The Ohio State University.
+His research has been supported by the Tobin Project, the Hoover Institution, and the Bill Lane Center for the American West.